eduardofischermath/homemade_financial_instruments/ISSUES.md

 The root of the tree has its parent attribute set to None, and so one can rebuild a tree from its root without creating a self-referencing, chicken-and-egg problem.

+This change also has the benefit of forgoing the cumbersome dict_of_parents attribute in a FrozenBinaryTree, which besides taking up space had the problem of using nodes as dict keys (they don't have a default hash, and an implemented hash would likely need to be recomputed every time the content of the node changes, potentially for many nodes).